-During the year under review, your Company has complied with all the applicable secretarial standards issued by the Institute of Company Secretaries of India.
-The same has also been confirmed by Secretarial Auditors of the Company in the Secretarial audit Report.
+During the year under review, your Company has complied with all the applicable Secretarial Standards i.e. SS-1 and SS-2 relating to 'Meeting of the Board of Directors' and 'General Meetings' respectively.
+The same has also been confirmed by Secretarial Auditors of the Company in the Secretarial Audit Report.